-- 1. The distribution made to traffic analysis zones, described in Exhibits A and B to this Ordinance and in the Staff Report dated November 15, 2012, of the regional population and employment forecast adopted by the Council in Ordinance No. 11-1264B, is accepted and adopted as fulfillment of Metro's responsibilities regarding coordination of population forecasts under ORS 195.025 and 195.036 and is endorsed for use by the 25 cities and three counties as their own population and employment forecasts for their planning activities. - 2.
-The Chief Operating Officer shall make the distribution of population and employment available to each city and county in the district. - 3.
-The Metro Council adopts the Findings of Fact and Conclusions of Law set forth in Exhibit C to this Ordinance regarding compliance with relevant Statewide Planning Goals.
+- 1. The distribution made to traffic analysis zones, described in Exhibits A and B to this Ordinance and in the Staff Report dated October 2, 2012, of the regional population and employment forecast adopted by the Council in Ordinance No. 11-1264B, is accepted and adopted as fulfillment of Metro's responsibilities regarding coordination of population forecasts under ORS 195.025 and 195.036 and is endorsed for use by the 25 cities and three counties as their own population and employment forecasts for their planning activities. - 2.
+The Chief Operating Officer shall make the distribution of population and employment available to each city and county in the district.

-ADOPTED by the Metro Council this 29 day of November, 2012.
+ADOPTED by the Metro Council this day of November, 2012.